-The Company has agreed to indemnify the following current Directors of the Company, Messrs R E Barker, A R Burgess, J Craps, D Ireland, R Johanson, C Leitch, G F Lord, S M Tanner, F P Zipfinger, Ms A Kimmitt, Professors D Dow, I Harper, P Kofman, D Maskell, Dr J K Fairley, former Director Dr X Liu and the current Secretary of the Company, Mr M Flipo against all liabilities to another person (other than the Company or a related body corporate) that may arise from their position as Directors or Secretary of the Company and its controlled entities, except where the liability arises out of a lack of good faith.
+The Company has agreed to indemnify the following current Directors of the Company, Messrs R E Barker, A R Burgess, D Ireland, R Johanson AO, C Leitch, G F Lord, S M Tanner, F P Zipfinger, Ms J Johns, Ms A Kimmitt AM, Ms C Rogers, Professors I Harper, P Kofman, G Martin, D Maskell, Dr L Williams, former Directors Mr J Craps, Professor D Dow, Dr J K Fairley and the current Secretary of the Company, Mr M Flipo against all liabilities to another person (other than the Company or a related body corporate) that may arise from their position as Directors or Secretary of the Company and its controlled entities, except where the liability arises out of a lack of good faith.
 The agreement stipulates that the Company will meet the full amount of such liabilities, including costs and expenses.